 As members of a Lasallian community of scholars, students are expected to adhere to the highest levels of respect and professionalism in all interactions with other members of the university community or with individuals at practicum, internship, student teaching, etc., sites.
 In cases where a student’s behavior is not professional or is disrespectful toward others within the university community, the student may be subject to disciplinary action.
 Complaints about unethical, unprofessional, or disrespectful behavior must be made, in writing, to the program director.
 The program director will notify the dean of the allegation.

 To determine if disciplinary action is appropriate, a disciplinary hearing will be held by an appointed committee.
-The committee will be chaired by the program director of the program in which the student is enrolled.
-Other members of the committee will be: a representative from the university community chosen by the student, and administrators or staff selected by the dean.
+The committee conducting the hearing will be chaired by the program director of the program in which the student is enrolled.
+Other members of the committee will be a representative from the university community chosen by the student and an administrator or staff member selected by the dean.
 The dean may attend the hearing as an interested party, but is not a member of the committee.

 At the hearing, the student may address the allegations and respond to questions from committee members.
 The committee may hear from other appropriate individuals.
-At the conclusion of the hearing, the committee will discuss the allegations, determine if the allegations are accurate and then determine if disciplinary action should be recommended to the dean.
+At the conclusion of the hearing, the committee will discuss the allegations, determine if the allegations are supported by a prepomdeance of the evidence, and then determine if disciplinary action should be recommended to the dean.

 The dean will review the committee’s recommendation and make decisions regarding disciplinary action, up to and including dismissal.
 The dean will notify the student.
-Students may appeal to the vice president.
+Students may appeal to the vice provost.

 Saint Mary’s University of Minnesota reserves the right to take disciplinary action against a student for his or her behavior independent of a written complaint and independent of this procedure.